shenlei149/Mathematics/README.md

 I did the following changes:
 * Added some proofs, such as Convolution Associativity in 2702, the original text is "xxx...yyy...zz. (left as an exercise)", and I wrote the proof; Exercise in 0304.
-* For some proofs and exercises, I added some steps to make it easier for me to understand;
+* For some proofs and exercises, I added some steps to make it easier for me to understand(3610);
 * Fixed some typos, for instance, 3506 1.ii; maybe I introduced some new typos

 ## A Walk Through Combinatorics